(Special Bulletin Nov 6 2018):

 The Grand Canyon is one of the seven Wonders of the World.
 Magnificent views of the geological record are on prominent display throughout a journey through this canyon.
 Every day that passes reveals new eras of time and new aspects of creation.

 The infamous 1 to 10 rating system does not mean that these rapids are harder than class 6.

 The skills required for a kayaker to negotiate Grand Canyon include:

 1. A bomber roll.
-The water is cold and the river is so wide that swimming to shore is often difficult.
+The water is cold and the river is so wide that swimming to shore is difficult.

 2. The ability to turn sideways to a big wave train and paddle out of it.